Exploring Localization for Self-supervised Fine-grained Contrastive Learning: More Ablation Experiments

-\paragraph{Method Comparison and Discussion.} As we discussed in Sec.~\ref{subsec:ss}, the proposed SaliencySwap keeps semantic consistency of foreground targets and introduces background variation, as shown in Figure~\ref{fig_app}.
-Compared to SaliencyMix~\cite{uddin2020saliencymix} and DiLo~\cite{aaai2021DiLo}, our SaliencySwap swaps the saliency region in the randomly selected background image and the source image and regards the augmented view as a positive sample.
-DiLo randomly places the masked foreground objects to raw background images such as texture backgrounds.
-The proposed SaliencySwap and SaliencyMix only require coarse saliency information described by bounding boxes, while DiLo uses pixel-wise saliency masks.
+We further study the impact of using saliency information provided by different saliency detection methods based on experiment settings in Sec.~\ref{subsec:ablation}.
+We compare five well-recognized saliency detection methods (VSFs~\cite{2010VSFs_opencv}, GS~\cite{eccv2012GS}, FST~\cite{cvprw2014AFS}, RBD~\cite{cvpr2014RBD} and BSANet~\cite{cvpr2019BSANet}) and the ground truth bounding box on CUB.
+As shown in Table~\ref{tab:ablation_saliency}, the proposed SaliencySwap and alignment loss are robust to the quality of saliency bounding boxes because our approach helps the network to localize the object roughly and extract fine-grained semantic features.
+It is no need to provide accurate segmentation masks of the foreground objects as in object detection and segmentation~\cite{cvpr2021casting,iccv2021MaskContrast}.

-\paragraph{Ablation of Saliency Detection.} We further study the impact of using saliency information provided by different saliency detection methods based on experiment settings in Sec.~\ref{subsec:ablation}.
-We compare four well-recognized saliency detection methods (VSFs~\cite{2010VSFs_opencv}, GS~\cite{eccv2012GS}, RBD~\cite{cvpr2014RBD} and BSANet~\cite{cvpr2019BSANet}) and the ground truth bounding box on CUB.
-As shown in Table~\ref{tab:app_ablation}, the proposed SaliencySwap and alignment loss are robust to the quality of saliency bounding boxes because our approach helps the network to localize the object roughly and extract fine-grained semantic features.
-It is no need to provide accurate segmentation masks of the foreground objects as in downstream tasks like object detection and segmentation~\cite{iccv2021MaskContrast}.
+We then compare the computation overhead and the performance gain in Table~\ref{tab:ablation_time}, demonstrating that the proposed CVSA significantly improves BYOL with limited extra computational overhead.